 Wynnum State High School has a diverse community.
-In 2013, our enrolments reflected over 26 different cultural backgrounds with approximately 7% of the student population identifying as Aboriginal or Torres Strait Islander.
+In 2014, our enrolments reflected over 22 different cultural backgrounds with approximately 4.4% of the student population identifying as Aboriginal or Torres Strait Islander.
 We recognise and celebrate our diverse community at events such as Harmony Day each year.
 Our families represent a range of diverse occupations with the highest employment fields including Administration, Health, Trades, Retails and Public Service.
-Approximately 40% of our students aspire towards university entrance whilst the remaining students seek employment.
+Approximately 40% of our students aspire towards university entrance whilst the remaining students seek prevocational training or employment.